 Bruce was preceded in death by his three brothers: Richard and Roger in December 1956 and Earl in January 1957; and by both parents: Mary Louise in 2003 and Benjamin Cook in 2016.
 He is survived by his twin brother Ben Moore, and sisters Marjory Ray and Patty Arnold, six nephews, four nieces, and nine great nieces and nephews.

-Memorial Service will be held on Saturday, February 2, 2019 at 11:00 a.m. at the Smith Funeral Home Chapel, Sunnyside, WA.
+Memorial Service will be held on Saturday, February 2, 2019 at 11:00 a.m. at the Smith Funeral Home Chapel, Sunnyside, WA with Inurnment to follow at Lower Valley Memorial Gardens in Sunnyside, WA.
 Those wishing to sign Bruce's online memorial book may do so at www.funeralhomesmith.com Smith Funeral Home in care of arrangements.